masonJamesWheeler/masonJamesWheeler/README.md

 <div align="center">

-# Hi there, I'm Mason Wheeler! 👋
+# Hi there, I'm Mase

 <p>
   I'm an Electrical and Computer Engineering student athlete at the University of Washington, passionate about technology and innovation.
 I'm always eager to learn and explore new ideas!.